Segalés: PCV2 and control measures continue to evolve

 Management of PCV2

-There is a small proportion of cases that may not be getting the efficiency value they expect, or they may see overt disease in spite of vaccination, Segalés said.
+A small proportion of cases may see overt disease in spite of vaccination, Segalés said, but those cases could have a subpopulation issue.

-Before changing anything, the producer and veterinarian must establish a proper diagnosis of the condition on the farm, Segalés recommended.
-This includes looking at seasonality, facilities and animal flows as well as potential infectious agents.
-This is a key message in all cases because even when vaccines are effective, good management is essential in well-run operations.
+This is key in all cases because even when vaccines are effective, good management is essential in well-run operations.

 1 Saporiti V, Huerta E, Correa-Fiz F, Grosse Liesner B, Duran O, Segalés J, Sibila M. Detection and genotyping of Porcine circovirus 2 (PCV-2) and detection of Porcine circovirus 3 (PCV-3) in sera from fattening pigs of different European countries. https://pubmed.ncbi.nlm.nih.gov/32356364/ Accessed Nov.
 6, 2020.